THUHoloLab/feature-domain-phase-retrieval/ReadMe.md

 It is assumed that the final measured intensity is the summation of several intensity (a total of $M$) of incoherent waves, where $M$ can be a function of $n$.
 <br>
 <br>
-The flowchart of FAIRY is depicted in the title figure, where the loss function for wavefront recovery comprises two blocks: <br>
+The flowchart of PPR is depicted in the title figure, where the loss function for wavefront recovery comprises two blocks: <br>
 (1) The first block is the feature-domain augmented likelihood block that uniquely maximizes the data likelihood in image's feature-domain.<br>
 (2) The second block is the constraint block which implements extended-HIO (eHIO), providing plug-and-play interfaces for arbitrary customized constraints.<br>
 <br>

 ### Feature-domain likelihood
-The **feature-domain likelihood** is the core of FAIRY, which is established on image's feature extracted by invertible feature-extracting operators.
+The **feature-domain likelihood** is the core of PPR, which is established on image's feature extracted by invertible feature-extracting operators.
 The idea is that the image's feature is the inherent properties of image which is more robust to image degrading than image itself.With the feature-domain information, the likelihood function can better utilize the data, improving the robustness of recovery algorithm. <br>
 <br>

 ```math